CDRT/docs/bios/wmi/wmi_guide.md

 ### Change a Supervisor Password on the Local Computer

 Use the sample scripts in the ZIP file as templates to change a supervisor password on the local computer.

-Note:
-You cannot set a supervisor password if one does not already exist.
+?>You cannot set a supervisor password if one does not already exist.

 **Syntax**: cscript.exe SetSupervisorPassword.vbs [Old Password] [New Password] [encoding]